BichHoang8968/pgspider/README.md

 - It is recommended to execute a modify query(INSERT/UPDATE/DELETE) in auto-commit mode.
 If not, a warning "Modification query is executing in non-autocommit mode.
 PGSpider might get inconsistent data." is shown.
 - RETURNING, WITH CHECK OPTION and ON CONFLICT are not supported with Modification.
 - COPY and modify (INSERT/UPDATE/DELETE) foreign partition are not supported.

+Limitation with parallel distributed stored function feature:
+- Currently, it is a minimum implementation.
+We confirmed it can work with a simple query like above example.

 ## Contributing
 Opening issues and pull requests are welcome.